 Mrs Bowker, the widow of the C.O. of the 1/4th Hampshires, organised support for the prisoners of war from her home in Hampshire.
 She found sponsors for each of the captive men so that parcels of essential clothing and the occasional treat could be provided.
 In Mrs Bowker’s Fund Ledger it shows that Charles was sponsored by W. Harefield of Vine Cottage, Tichbourne, Alresford, Hampshire.
 It is unlikely that Charles was ever a recipient of one of these parcels before he died.
 He died on the 1st August 1916, according to his soldier’s effects document, in Mosul.

 The march of the other ranks reached Mosul in June 1916.We cannot say with any certainty why Charles died there over a month later.
 In previous towns that they had passed through, the men who were very sick remained behind in local hospitals.
 This seems the most likely explanation although we have no way of verifying it with the sources presently available to us.
 According to the memoirs of Col William Spackman, a Regimental Medical Officer captured at Kut and a prisoner in Mosul during August 1916, there were many deaths there.
 “I lost nearly 100 British soldiers in that melancholy hospital in a period of a few weeks that summer.
 I had them all buried by a local priest of the Greek Orthodox Church at a place called The Hote el Americaine, a bare hillside two miles south-west of Mosul and I put up two memorial stones and filled in the official ‘acte de deces’ for each man.
 After the war, this cemetery was found with its marking stones by the British War Graves Commission who had it properly fenced in and arranged for its maintenance.”
-Charles Singleton was buried at Mosul and is commemorated on the Basra Memorial.
+Charles Singleton is commemorated on the Basra Memorial.

 On the 15th December 1916 The Western Gazette in Yeovil, Somerset printed this obituary.